 Sw-PHI... and Sw-PHI with Perm... identifies the best reservoir and perhaps estimates permeability.
 Permeability here should be thought of as qualitative not quantitative.
 PHI denotes porosity.

 And here is the Sw-PHI with Perm... plot for the 3-Mineral PEF Eval plot below.

 Next comes a 3-Mineral PEF Eval plot similar to the Jackson #1 Eval plot above that is derived from SAND.TXT.
 Here Vclay comes only from mineral 3 volume (RHOG=2.90 and U=6.5) from RHOmaa-Umaa plotted earlier.
+Be sure to check "Use mineral 3 volume for Vclay".
 Quartz and Calcite RHOG and U defaults are used.
 Rw=1.50.

 Note Calculated Curves Rwa and Ktimur permeability in Track 2.
 Ktimur is computed with E=6.0 and C=62500.

 Here is the Quick Net Pay... summary for the Eval plot above.